 - Assistive Technology

 Provides multiple resources on assistive technology for students with learning disabilities in school and life settings.
-National Center for Learning Disabilities.
+Includes Tech Finder to help find expert-approved apps and games for children.
+Understood .

 - CAST Universal Design for Learning (UDL) Lesson Builder